irmoah80/hellopaint/README.md

 # Hellopaint!
-a very simple paint use QT library in python. the aim of this project is to make the paint app via **undo/redo** function.
+A very simple paint use QT library in python. the aim of this project is to make the paint app via **undo/redo** function.
 Thanks for "[geeksforgeeks](https://www.geeksforgeeks.org/pyqt5-create-paint-application/)" website and our TA "Ali Shafiee".

 # Algorithm of Undo/Redo implemention
 In this case , we use **stack** dsa. by using 2 Stacks , named **stack_main** and  **stack_cach**. **main** is use for **undo** function and on the other hand **cache** used for **redo** function.
 The idea is to Save (capture) a frame when user release the left click.